-I just started my journey to zero waste a little over a year ago when I started thinking about how wasteful I had become.
+I started my journey to zero waste in January of 2018 when I started thinking about how wasteful I had become.
 When I was in high school I was super interested in recycling and would get on people constantly for littering.Then I got to college where I lived in a dorm and felt like sustainability just flat out wasn’t realistic.
 I didn’t have my car there, so I didn’t have options of going to a particular grocery store + I was broke as a joke and dealing with my first ever wave of depression.

 I got to the point where I would throw things away that could probably be recycled because I was so angry with the system.

 Why is it on us?!
 Shouldn’t the producers of plastic take on some responsibility?

 Can’t they make this recycling thing a little easier?

 It shouldn’t be so confusing!
 What can be recycled & what can’t?!

 Why did we used to separate everything, but now it can all go together?!

 How can I be expected to be responsible for the waste I produce when I financially can’t afford to nor did I have the time, energy, or car to go out of my way to explore it >.<